 The Big Spicy Paneer

-McDonald’s India does not serve beef, so there is a wide range of items to substitute for the missing hamburger patties.
-The Big Spicy Paneer is a grilled wrap with a breaded and fried slice of paneer (Indian cheese that holds it shape and is used in many traditional dishes) surrounded by veggies and spicy sauce.
+McDonald's India does not serve beef, so there is a wide range of items to substitute for the missing hamburger patties.
+The Big Spicy Paneer is a grilled wrap with a breaded and fried slice of paneer (Indian cheese that holds its shape and is used in many traditional dishes) surrounded by veggies and spicy sauce.

 The Veg Maharaja Mac

 India's take on a Big Mac keeps the form—two patties, three buns, and some toppings—but instead of "two all beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun," it's two fried corn patties, cocktail sauce, lettuce, cheese, jalapenos, and onions on a sesame seed bun.
 India's McDonald's also offers a version with a grilled chicken patty.

 India's McDonald's most iconic original item is the McAloo Tikki.
 Another way around the no-beef menu, the McAloo Tikki features a breaded and fried patty made of peas and potatoes infused with lots of Indian spices.
 The simple staple sandwich is filled out with tomatoes, onions, and a veggie sauce.